Terms of Service

 4 Currency: All Fees outlined in this appendix are in client’s base currency per order sheet

 5 Term of Agreement: This agreement shall commence and renew on the dates defined in the order sheet.
-Should client log in to Flowte within sixty days of its renewal date the contract will be automatically renewed for an additional term of the same duration and subject to the same terms.
+Should client log in to Flowte within sixty days of its renewal date or add to Flowte events or services due to take place after the contract renewal date the contract will be automatically renewed for an additional term of the same duration and subject to the same terms.

 6 Confidentiality: All aspects of this contract are strictly confidential to both parties.